 Reliance on members aged 45 and over is not healthy for the long-term vision of the sport but is a typical trend over the life of Endurance GB (Endurance GB data).
 Member retention policies should be adopted along with marketing campaigns to recruit and retain younger members, but the "low-hanging fruit" is still the older demographic.
-It is likely that younger people get their self-esteem and self-actualisation from other areas in their lives, whereas the older demographic is in a more settled pattern and endurance is a way of keeping fit and active as well as achieving their riding goals.
+It is likely that younger people get their selfesteem and self-actualisation from other areas in their lives, whereas the older demographic is in a more settled pattern and endurance is a way of keeping fit and active as well as achieving their riding goals.
+The large increase in the cost of living/fuel from early 2022 is undoubtably a factor in lower entry numbers per ride, contributing to the long-term decline.
+A focus on understanding ride entry trends for every ride (local, national, and FEI) in detail, is suggested.
+International rider issues (more aligned to Brexit and issues travelling horses abroad) need also to be considered.